Stuart42/PSADT-Python3.11/README-Techs.md

+## Updating Python Application
 When building Python, make sure to get the offline files.
 They should end up in the 'Files' folder with the installer.

-Similar to this command:
+### Download Python command:
 .\python-3.11.0-amd64.exe /layout .\

+Make sure to edit the unattend.xml in the Files folder with the correct path for the version of Python you are creating

-This install has also been customized with the 'truststore' package pre-installed, and the pip configuration set to use it.
+This install has also been customized to install the 'truststore' package by trusting the python servers, and copies pip.ini with configuration set to use the truststore package.

 This should avoid certificate issues when installing Python modules.

 https://pip.pypa.io/en/stable/topics/https-certificates/